-Fence Conductors: Electric Rope, Twine, Wire and Tape
+Conductors: Electric Rope, Twine, Wire & Tape

-- We are interested in what works and what might fail for specific purposes for specific species.
+- We specialize in electric fences.
+Amazon.com doesn’t.
+And neither do most farm stores.
+We are interested in what works and what might fail for specific purposes for specific species.
 We are not interested in what sells best, fancy packages or exaggerated claims.

 - It’s almost a “given” that if someone is selling rope for less than Premier, it is inferior in diameter, conductivity, filament quality or visibility.
 (Check the labels for yourself.)